thilinaruwan112/payshia-erp-new/docs/database/permissions_schema.md

     2. Find all `role_id`s for that user from the `user_roles` table.
     3. Find all `permission_id`s associated with those roles from the `role_permissions` table.
     4. Find the names of those permissions from the `permissions` table.
 2.  **Enforce Access**: Your application code then checks if the required permission (e.g., `'inventory:process'`) exists in the list of permissions granted to the user.
-If `admin:all` is present, all checks pass automatically.
+If `admin:all:process` is present, all checks pass automatically.